sampsyo/cs6120/content/blog/2019-11-13-efficient-path-prof/index.md

 ## The Goal

-The goal of this project was to implement the path profiling algorithm from the [Efficient Path Profiling](https://dl.acm.org/citation.cfm?id=243857) paper by Thomas Ball and James R. Larus as an LLVM pass.
+The goal of this project was to implement the path profiling algorithm from the "[Efficient Path Profiling](https://dl.acm.org/citation.cfm?id=243857)" paper by Thomas Ball and James R. Larus as an LLVM pass.
 The LLVM pass should generate profiling instrumentation for each function in the source code and then generate a profiling report after the code is finished running.

 ## Implementation